Kchoen/React-Tesseract/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\

--If the port is used use netstat to locate the pid
+-   If the port is used use netstat to locate the pid

 > netstat -ano | findstr $port

--Kill the process
+-   Kill the process

 > taskkill /PID $pid /F